javascript-tutorial/server/README.md

 > ```

-## The "overflowing text" problem

-The translated string may become longer than the original.

-The replacement script only operates on strings, not other graphics, so a long translated string may not fit the picture.

-Most pictures have some extra space for longer text, so a slight increase doesn't harm, but sometimes that happens.

-Usually, you should adjust the translated text, make it shorter to fit.

-If your translated string absolutely must be longer and doesn't fit, let me know, I can adjust the picture.

 ## Positioning

 By default, the translated string replaces the original one, starting in exactly the same place of the image.